 FMKYS began through street outreach and school initiatives in Philadelphia, PA and Camden, NJ.
 Even then, FMKYS was providing young people with one-on-one and group mentoring, job readiness, entrepreneurship, financial literacy, employment, educational enrichment and peer groups focused on identity, purpose and cognitive development.
 Realizing that a growing population of young people served were affected by homelessness, sex trafficking, poverty and trauma, the need to obtain a central location became paramount.

 Our breakthrough was the attainment of the former Gratz and Dropsie College Campus located at 2321 N Broad Street in Philadelphia, PA.
-Gratz college has an illustrious history in the city of Philadelphia in which FMKYS goal is to re-emerge this history in offering young people with an emergency housing with the culture and love of a college dormitory.
+Gratz college has an illustrious history in the city of Philadelphia in which FMKYS goal is to re-emerge this history in offering young people with emergency housing that includes the culture and love of a college dormitory.
 In addition to the 9000-sq. ft.
 35 bed dorm FMKYS works with a local clothing business on the property to provide young people with economic sustainability through employment.
-Over the past three years, FMKYS has made tremendous strides in meeting the needs of at-risk youth in the greater Philadelphia Region and has served over 1,600 youth in Camden, NJ, Philadelphia County, PA, and Chester County, PA.
+Over the past three years, FMKYS has made tremendous strides in meeting the needs of at-risk youth in the greater Philadelphia Region and has served over 1,600 youth in Camden, NJ, Philadelphia, PA, and Chester County, PA.

 "We have a powerful potential in our youth, and we must have the courage to change old ideas and practices so that we may direct their power toward good ends."